 I do not normally enjoy this type of series but I did like finding out exactly how the world of Shannara came about.
 For more detail about each book, I recommend reading the individual book reviews.
 I am also including some links for more information about this series, Terry Brooks and his other works.

-The World of Shannara
+Series: Genesis of Shannara

 Notes on a Lecture by Terry Brooks